Kyama64/reddit-persona-analyzer/README.md

 - `praw` - Python Reddit API Wrapper
 - `nltk` - Natural Language Toolkit for text processing
 - `python-dotenv` - Loads environment variables from .env file
+- `pandas` - Data manipulation and analysis
+- `openpyxl` - Excel file support (used by pandas)
-- `google-api-python-client` - Google API Client Library for Python (for Google Sheets export)
+- `google-api-python-client` - Google API Client Library for Python (for Google Sheets export, optional)
-- `google-auth-httplib2` - Google Authentication Library (for Google Sheets export)
+- `google-auth-httplib2` - Google Authentication Library (for Google Sheets export, optional)
-- `google-auth-oauthlib` - Google OAuth Library (for Google Sheets export)
+- `google-auth-oauthlib` - Google OAuth Library (for Google Sheets export, optional)

-## Google Sheets Export
+## Export Options

+### Text File Export (Default)
-The tool can export the analysis to a Google Sheet if you set up the Google Sheets API.
-The export includes:
+By default, the tool exports the analysis to a well-formatted text file in the `exports` directory.
+The file includes:

 - Basic user information
 - Personality traits and archetype
 - Motivations and goals
 - Behaviors and habits
 - Frustrations
-- Activity summary
+- Activity summary with visual indicators
-- Most active subreddits
+- Most active subreddits with interaction counts

+Files are named with the pattern: `reddit_persona_[username]_[timestamp].txt`

+### Google Sheets Export (Optional)
+The tool can also export to Google Sheets if you set up the Google Sheets API.
+The export includes the same information as the text file export.

 To enable Google Sheets export:
 1. Set up the Google Sheets API as described in the Prerequisites section